-Hidradenitis suppurativa (hi-drad-uh-NIE-tis sup-yoo-ruh-TIE-vuh) is rare, long-term skin condition that features small, painful lumps under the skin.
-They typically develop where the skin rubs together, such as the armpits, the groin, between the buttocks and under the breasts.
-The lumps may break open and smell or cause tunnels under the skin.
+Hidradenitis suppurativa (hi-drad-uh-NIE-tis sup-yoo-ruh-TIE-vuh), also known as acne inversa, is a condition that causes small, painful lumps to form under the skin.
+The lumps usually develop in areas where your skin rubs together, such as the armpits, groin, buttocks and breasts.
+The lumps heal slowly, recur, and can lead to tunnels under the skin and scarring.

-Hidradenitis suppurativa tends to start after puberty.
-It can persist for many years and worsen over time, with serious effects on your daily life and emotional well-being.
-Early diagnosis and treatment can help manage the symptoms, keep new lumps from forming and prevent complications, such as scarring or depression.
+Hidradenitis suppurativa tends to start after puberty, usually before age 40.
+It can persist for many years and worsen over time.
+It can affect your daily life and emotional well-being.
+Combined medical and surgical therapy can help manage the disease and prevent complications.

 - Tunnels.
-Over time, tracts connecting the lumps may form under the skin.
-These wounds heal very slowly, if at all, and can leak pus.
+Over time, tunnels might form under the skin, connecting the lumps.
+These wounds heal slowly, if at all, and drain blood and pus.